 It’s a mistake to look to an insurance company to protect your interests if you have been seriously hurt in a slip-and-fall or other type of accident.
 Claims adjusters know without even speaking to you what will make a settlement seem like just enough to be acceptable – or how they can get away with denying your claim.

-However, a personal injury lawyer you have engaged to pursue a premises liability claim works with your interests in mind.
+However, a personal injury lawyer you have engaged to pursue a claim works with your interests in mind.
 At Schiller & Hamilton, we only take cases when we believe we can make a real difference in the client’s life, and we do not charge for our services unless we recover compensation.

 Depending on the circumstances of your case, we may demand payment for:

 - Medical costs (both now and in the future)

 - Lost income (including reduced earning capacity in the future)

 - Pain and suffering

 - Funeral and burial expenses (if a loved one’s accident was fatal)